Jacob-Clark-809/intro-to-ruby/README.md

 # README #

-# This project follows the book 'Introduction to Programming with Ruby' by Launch School #
+# This project follows the book 'Introduction to Programming with Ruby' by Launch School. #